jrs-innovation-center/user-stories/schedulehouse/data.md

 The data elements below represent the data elements for a single showing.
 This data is used to schedule a showing and obtain feedback from the agent and buyer on the property.
 Showing ID is system generated.

+  - Showing ID - Primary Key.
+Represented as either an `_id` key in CouchDB.  `ID` table column MySQL database.
-  - Showing ID
+  - Property ID
-  - Real Estate Agent
+  - Agent ID
-  - Buyer
+  - Buyer ID
   - Schedule Date
-  - Property ID
-  - Showing Start Time
+  - Showing Start DateTime
-  - Showing End Time
+  - Showing End DateTime
   - Status (Buyer Requests Showing, Agent Scheduled)
   - Feedback
     - Buyer Interest Rating